-CalGreen Energy Services specializes in all aspects of the CalGreen Code, CalGreen and California Energy Code Commissioning services.
+CalGreen Energy Services specializes in CalGreen checklists, inspections and commissioning services.

 CalGreen Energy Services was founded on a commitment to assist our clients in minimizing the impact of the CalGreen Code on their construction costs and long term operating expenses.
-Our organized process allows a simple method for integration of the CalGreen requirements into the design and construction process.
-These standardized procedures allow us to deliver cost-effective and timely support and documentation to our clients.
+We simplify the process for ensuring your permit plans are in compliance with the CalGreen Code

 Please note the emphasis on “many” in the previous paragraph.
-This is where CalGreen Energy Services brings real value to your project.
+This is where we can bring real value to your project.

 We do it by critically reviewing the CalGreen requirements on your project and eliminating any that aren’t specifically required by the code.
 We do this by carefully editing your CalGreen Checklist so your project is only committed to clearly mandated items.
 When necessary, we will deal with your local plan reviewers to ensure they do not try to impose frivolous requirements on your project.